FH-Potsdam/urban-data-vis-cards-website/src/site/curate.md

 <section class="section instructions-section">
 	<div>
 		<h2>Purpose</h2>
-		<p>Starting from a collection of urban visualisations, organising and curating a selection (e.g. for an exhibition or book).</p>
+		<p>If you are facing the challenge of organising a large collection of visualisations or selecting a subset of visualisations.
+This activity can help a group with organising and curating a selection (e.g. for an exhibition or book).</p>
   </div>
 	<div>
 		<img src="/assets/img/instructions/create-intro.jpg" alt="Introduction of workshop material" />